microsoftgraph/msgraph-training-changenotifications/tutorial/01_intro.md

 ## Prerequisites

 Before you start this tutorial, you should have [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download) and [Visual Studio Code](https://code.visualstudio.com/) installed on your development machine.
-If you do not have them installed, visit the previous links for download options.

 > [!NOTE]
 > This tutorial was written with .NET Core version 2.2.
 The steps in this guide may work with other versions, but that has not been tested.